GSA-TTS/FAC/docs/product/roadmap.md

 ## ~~Option 3: Integrate more closely with the current FAC~~

+**Overview:** Bring on resources to own the legacy FAC, roll out more frequent incremental releases on top of it.

 NINA: Let's assume we don't have to consider this option

+NOTE: This is currently just an idea from Peter to spark discussion, not a vetted proposal

-**Goals:** Avoid the risks of big rewrite and deploy more modest updates incrementally.
+**Benefits:** Avoid the risks of big rewrite as we're always finding more stuff it does.
 Avoid risk of Census being asked to maintain current system past a certain date.

-NOTE: This is currently just an idea from Peter to spark discussion, not a vetted proposal

 **Drawbacks:** Need to onboard specialized staff to maintain old system, likely to take longer, risks of code bloat with various integration layers.

-**Milestone sequence**
+**Milestone sequence:**
 1. [NEW] hire and onboard legacy stack resources
 1. Submit an audit package
 1. Status and user business logic